Professor Blastoff: Format

 The backstory of how the podcast came to be was that a scientist, Professor R.L.
 Blastoff, Ph.D., got lost in space and reports back findings to his abandoned basement, or the "Hatch," via radio signal and determines the subject of each episode.
 At the beginning of each episode, Aaron dialed into the signal to see what they will discuss that day after the hosts updated the listeners about what was going on in their lives.
 Then, the guest was introduced and is either an expert in the field of the subject or very interested in talking about it.
 As the conversation goes on, Kyle is usually riffing on his various characters and impressions, Tig is being silly, and David is trying to keep everyone on track of getting back to the subject.

 Features

 Throughout the show's history, Kyle introduced his various impressions and skits such as Donald Trump, Tim Gunn, Bill Maher, Swamp Rock, the game show Name that Punky, Mother Meditations, Top-shelf Thoughts, Knockout Ball, and improvised raps using only noises from his body.

-Episodes

 Reception

 The podcast has charted in the following countries: United Kingdom, United States, Canada and Australia.